jerbaroo/monad-portal/README.md

 </div>

-There are a number of important points about the Telescope interface which we will go over in turn.
+There are a number of important points about the Telescope interface which we will now discuss in turn, referring back to the architecture diagram above.
-- There are reactive variants of Telescope functions
+- Reactive variants of Telescope functions.
-- Multiple instances of the Telescope interface
+- Multiple instances of the Telescope interface.
-- The Telescope interface is data source agnostic
+- The Telescope interface is data source agnostic.
-- Data is uniquely determined by type and primary key
+- Data is uniquely determined by type and primary key.
 <!-- TODO: finish discussion about these points. -->
 <!-- TODO: outline data flow, top row subscribes and reacts to data. -->